 Every great website begins with a careful definition of goals and audience.
 These are the most important things you will need to know before you start building the website.

 You must know what you want from your website.
 There’s no rule that says you can’t build a website just for the sake of building it, but business websites usually have to perform a certain function.
-You can use it as a hub for your online marketing.
-You can use it as an online store.
-You can use it as an online proof of existence.
+You can use it as a hub for your online marketing, online store, and online proof of existence.
 Each of these choices will require different visuals, functionalities, and structural organizations on your website.
 So make a list of the primary goals, and then write down whatever else you’d like your website to be able to do.

 Even though you’re building a website for your business, you’re really building it because you want other people to see it.
 If you want the website to appeal to those people and give them what they need, you should determine who those people are.
 Know your audience, and know what you need to offer them.